randrewy/Reflecto/Readme.md

     reflecto::for_each_member_flatten<ActionOstreamOrFlat>(
                 // what struct to traverce
                 test,
-                // call this if Action is Call. you can add extra arguments `size_t level, size_t index` before `auto&& v` [](auto&& v) {
+                // call this if Action value is `Call`
+                // you can add extra arguments `size_t level, size_t index` before `auto&& v` [](auto&& v) {
                     std::cout << v << " ";
                 }
                 // add void (size_t level, size_t index) callback on each flattening action
-                // add void (size_t level, size_t index) callback when we pop from inside of most inner struct );
+                // add void (size_t level, size_t index) callback when we pop from inside of
+                //                                       most inner struct
+    );
 }
 ```